claritylab/lucida/lucida/speechrecognition/kaldi_gstreamer_asr/README.md

 make start_test
 ```

 If you see results popping up, it should be ready to go.
-Please use it from the command center.

 Features
 --------